sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

-# Neovim for Web Dev
+# Nvim for Web Dev

 ## Node